How To Start Automation Testing From Scratch? | 8 Key Notes To Start With

 Automation works best in the following situations:

-High frequency of testing: If your software is released iteratively, you should automate your smoke testing and regression testing.
+i.
+High testing frequency: If your software is released iteratively, you should automate your smoke and regression testing.
 This way, you can boost the testing cycles and reduce the time to market.

 You cannot afford to test the same functionality over and again manually across different test environments.
 Automate test cases that support multiple browsers to save time and effort.